andreacorra/Elements_on_the_move/README.md

 # Elements on the move
-This repository contains the code needed to reproduce the analysis of the manuscript 'Elements on the Move: How Ungulate Migration Expands Alpine Biogeochemical Footprints'
+This repository contains the code needed to reproduce the analysis of the manuscript 'Elements on the Move: How Animal Movement Expands Biogeochemical Footprints'